 And the wet:

-Now combine the wet and dry ingredients, cut up the dates and then break them into smaller chunks and add them to the dough.
+After combining the wet and dry ingredients, cut up the dates and then break them into smaller chunks and add them to the dough.

 I added twice the amount of dates showed in the photo above.